This recipe was sponsored by Kingsford Charcoal, all opinions are my own.

 - Place the bacon in a grill safe pot, and set on the grill directly over the hot coals.
 Cook the bacon until alomst crispy, stirring as needed.

-- Once the bacon is almost crisp, add onion and peppers.
+- Once the bacon is almost crisp, add onion and peppers into the rendered bacon grease.
 Continue cooking until the onions and peppers are tender.

 - Move the pot to the opposite side of the grill, away from the coals, and add all remaining ingredients to the pot and stir together.

-- Add place the cover on the grill and let simmer for one hour.
+- Add place the cover on the grill and let the bean mixture simmer for one hour.

 - After an hour, remove the pot from the grill.
 If the liquid needs thickening, mash a few beans with a fork and stir again.